lue-bird/elm-state-interface-experimental/README.md

 ## future

   - ⛵ add more [example projects](https://github.com/lue-bird/elm-state-interface-experimental/tree/main/example).
 Would you like to see something specific?
 Or maybe you're motivated to make one yourself 👀
-  - 📐 `Web.Dom.element "div" ...` etc are a bit clumsy.
+  - 📐 `Web.domElement "div" ...` etc are a bit clumsy.
 Sadly, most ui packages out there only convert to a type inaccessible to `state-interface`, making them incompatible.
 Though a port of them would be awesome, a good first step may be creating a package for generating the html/svg/... elements, inspired by [`Orasund/elm-html-style`](https://dark.elm.dmy.fr/packages/Orasund/elm-html-style/latest/)
   - 🔋 add the web APIs you miss the most.
 Maybe [MIDI](https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API), [speech](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API), [sensors](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs) or [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)?
   - 🗃️ add basic `node` or `deno` APIs (only with help!)